 You wish to build a new house for your family.
 You decide to hire professional help since you are not an architectural expert.
 An architect promises to build you a beautiful home.
 However, she says she cannot tell you what it will look like.
 Would you be okay with that?
 Wouldn’t you demand to have some models sketched out to ensure that the finished building looks just like your dream home?

 The same process follows for creating software.
 At a typical web or mobile app development company, initial blueprints would be drawn up to determine what the finished product would look like.
-This is called software prototyping.
+This is called software prototyping in software engineering or software development.

 What Is Software Prototyping?